-SECTION 1 Things to know about getting your medical care covered as a member of our plan .
-27 Section 1.1 What are "in-network providers" and "covered services"? .
+Section 1.1 What are "in-network providers" and "covered services"?
+Section 1.2 Basic rules for getting your medical care covered by the plan.
 27 Section 1.2 Basic rules for getting your medical care covered by the plan .
-27 SECTION 2 Use providers in the plan's in-network to get your medical care .28 Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care .28 Section 2.2 How to get care from specialists and other in-network providers .30 Section 2.3 How to get care from out-of-in-network providers .
-31 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .32 Section 3.1 Getting care if you have a medical emergency .32 Section 3.2 Getting care when you have an urgent need for services .33 Section 3.3 Getting care during a disaster .33 SECTION 4 What if you are billed directly for the full cost of your covered services? .34 Section 4.1 You can ask us to pay our share of the cost of covered services .34 Section 4.2 If services are not covered by our plan, you must pay the full cost .34 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .35 Section 5.1 What is a "clinical research study"? .35 Section 5.2 When you participate in a clinical research study, who pays for what? .35 SECTION 6 Rules for getting care covered in a "religious non-medical healt care institution" Section 6.1 What is a religious non-medical health care institution? .36 Section 6.2 What care from a religious non-medical health care institution is covered by our plan? .
-37 SECTION 7 Rules for ownership of durable medical equipment .
-37 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan? .
-37
+27 SECTION 2 Use providers in the plan's in-network to get your medica l care .28 Section 2.1 You must choose a Primary Care Provider (PCP) to provide a oversee your medical care Section 2.2 How to get care from specialists and other in-network provider rs30 Section 2.3 How to get care from out-of-network providers 31 SECTION 3 How to get covered services when you have an emergence urgent need for care or during a disaster Section 3.1 Getting care if you have a medical emergency 32 Section 3.2 Getting care when you have an urgent need for services 33 Section 3.3 Getting care during a disaster 33 SECTION 4 What if you are billed directly for the full cost of your cover services?
+Section 4.1 You can ask us to pay our share of the cost of covered service es34 Section 4.2 If services are not covered by our plan, you must pay the full of ost34 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+Section 5.1 What is a "clinical research study"?
+35 Section 5.2 When you participate in a clinical research study, who pays fo what?
+SECTION 6 Rules for getting care covered in a "religious non-medica care institution" Section 6.1 What is a religious non-medical health care institution?
+36 Section 6.2 What care from a religious non-medical health care institution covered by our plan?
+SECTION 7 Rules for ownership of durable medical equipment 37 Section 7.1 Will you own the durable medical equipment after making a consumber of payments under our plan?